-Why Choose Henry Carus + Associates for Your Motorbike Accident Claim?
+Why Choose Henry Carus + Associates for Your Motorcycle Accident Claim?

-Many motorcyclists enjoy the freedom and exhilaration that come from riding a motorbike on Victoria’s scenic roads.
-Some also appreciate the convenience and economy of riding a motorbike on their daily commutes on the freeways, highways, and streets of Victoria’s cities and regions, including Melbourne and its suburbs.
+Many motorcyclists enjoy the freedom and exhilaration that come from riding a motorcycle on Victoria’s scenic roads.
+Some also appreciate the convenience and economy of riding a motorcycle on their daily commutes on the freeways, highways, and streets of Victoria’s cities and regions, including Melbourne and its suburbs.

-People who ride motorbikes also understand how exposed they are in the event of an accident.
+People who ride motorcycles also understand how exposed they are in the event of an accident.

-The results are often devastating when a motorbike is involved in a collision with a car, truck or other large vehicle.
-In 2013 in Victoria, 41 motorcyclists and motorbike passengers lost their lives in road crashes, according to Transport Accident Commission (TAC) statistics.
-These motorbike fatalities accounted for 17% of Victorian traffic fatalities that year, even though motorcycles make up less than 4% of vehicles registered in the state – and account for only about 1% of kilometres travelled.
+The results are often devastating when a motorcycle is involved in a collision with a car, truck or other large vehicle.
+In 2018 in Victoria, 38 motorcyclists and motorcycle passengers lost their lives in road accidents, according to Transport Accident Commission (TAC) statistics.
+These motorcycle fatalities accounted for 18% of Victorian traffic fatalities that year, even though motorcycles make up less than 4% of vehicles registered in the state – and account for only about 1% of kilometres travelled.

 - Traumatic brain injuries